-I am a resident at SUPPORT THE STRATEGIC GROWTH PLAN FOR AREA #1 OF ROLLING HILLS comprehensive review process which is being considered by the City of Guelph and the planning department.
+and would like to state that I fully SUPPORT THE STRATEGIC GROWTH PLAN FOR AREA #1 OF ROLLING HILLS comprehensive review process which is being considered by the City of Guelph and the planning department.

 This is an important area which can contribute to the benefit of development for families wishing to locate within the southern corridor of Guelph and is essentially ready for development.
 The area is changing rapidly and to accommodate the needs of housing in the short-term period it makes sense to provide affordable or reasonably priced homes in the area to meet the needs.